IDOR Lab Report

 - Login as

-- Add a product to the basket
+a@gmail.com - Add a product to the basket

 - Visualize the content of the basket by clicking on the cart icon: